With the Entertainment District Arc coming to an end, Demon Slayer has successfully kept its audience on their toes.

-As the story progressed and Tanjiro became more self assured, he was able to take hard decisions in a split second, however this never turned into ruthlessness.
+As the story progressed and Tanjiro became more self-assured, he was able to take hard decisions in a split second, however, this never turned into ruthlessness.

 Despite having exceptional potential, Tanjiro has to keep working hard and his skills or body often fail him when he’s up against strong enemies.

 Due to this, even though the fights in Demon Slayer follow similar beats to that of other contemporary action anime, the show still manages to stand out.

 What Makes Tanjiro Special?

 In the concluding episode of the Entertainment District Arc, the upper moon 6, the demon twins finally lose the battle against Tanjiro and the Sound Hashira.

 "Not a single soul will take your side.
 So, you have to stick together" -Tanjiro to Gyutaro and Daki (Ume)

-This puts empathy at the heart of Demon Slayer and explains why the show has managed to connect with such a wide range of audience worldwide.
+This puts empathy at the heart of Demon Slayer and explains why the show has managed to connect with such a wide range of audiences worldwide.